mgs/plottr.js/README.md

 `cd ~/repos/plottr.js`

-and then run the project in typical meteor fashion:
+and then run the project using the supplied shellscript:

 `./plottr.sh`